mchen245/auto-recording.github.io/README.md

 pip3 --version
 virtualenv --version
-I update pip3, however there is a problem: pip ImportError: cannot import name 'main' after update Thanks for google, I solve it.  hash -d pip3 works for me.
+I update pip3, however there is a problem: pip ImportError: cannot import name 'main' after update Thanks for google, I solved it.  hash -d pip3 works for me.

 2.Create a virtual environment
+Each time I want to activate it, I can use: source ./venv/bin/activate  # sh, bash, ksh, or zsh To exit, just deactivate.
 Ok, successfully install tensorflow-gpu

+## Installing pytorch on linux
+see PyTorch.org and choose configuration of your PC.
+I installed PyTorch by using : pip3 install torch torchvision, and still installed it on virtual environment.